Israeli strikes kill journalists and aid-seekers as Australia backs Palestinian statehood

 Israel’s military targeted an Al Jazeera correspondent with an airstrike Sunday, killing him.
 Four other network journalists were also killed, according to Al Jazeera in what press advocates described as a brazen assault on those documenting the war.
 A sixth journalist was also killed in the strike, the network said.

-Officials at Shifa Hospital said those killed included Al Jazeera correspondents Anas al-Sharif and Mohamed Qreiqeh.

 The Israeli military claimed responsibility for the strike.
-It came less than a year after Israeli army officials first accused al-Sharif and other Al Jazeera journalists of being members of the militant groups Hamas and Islamic Jihad.
+It came less than a year after Israeli army officials first accused correspondent Anas al-Sharif and other Al Jazeera journalists of being members of the militant groups Hamas and Islamic Jihad, an allegation that Al Jazeera and al-Sharif have previously dismissed as baseless.

 Al Jazeera called the strike a “targeted assassination” while press freedom groups denounced the rising death toll facing Palestinian journalists working in Gaza.
 Mourners laid the journalists to rest in Gaza City.